-1.4.3 Infrastructure
+1.3.3 Infrastructure

 The Infrastructure Layer setups up third party data sources, along with items such as NHibernate maps.
-You can extend the repository implementation with additional methods to perform specific queries, but it is recommended to write your own Query Objects as shown in the cookbook.
+Previously, methods on a repository would exist here, but are superseded by IQuery.

-1.4.4 Domain
+1.3.4 Domain

 The Domain Layer is where business entities and other business logic resides.
 The domain layer should be persistence ignorant, with any persistence existing in the Tasks Layer or in the Presentation Layer (for populating viewModels).